openshift/osd-network-verifier/docs/aws/aws.md

         ```shell
         --cacert string               (optional) path to cacert file to be used upon https requests being made by verifier
         --cloud-tags stringToString   (optional) comma-seperated list of tags to assign to cloud resources e.g. --cloud-tags key1=value1,key2=value2 (default [])
+        --cpu-arch string             (optional) compute instance CPU architecture.
+Ignored if valid instance-type specified
         --debug                       (optional) if true, enable additional debug-level logging
+        --egress-list-location string (optional) the location of the egress URL list to use.
+Can either be a local file path or an external URL starting with http(s).
+This value is ignored for the legacy probe.
         --force-temp-security-group   (optional) Enforces creation of Temporary SG creation even if --security-group-ids flag is used
         --http-proxy string           (optional) http-proxy to be used upon http requests being made by verifier, format: http://user:pass@x.x.x.x:8978
         --https-proxy string          (optional) https-proxy to be used upon https requests being made by verifier, format: https://user:pass@x.x.x.x:8978